bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 0: 00:42:49

 And of course adapter signatures are an alternative to say, HTLCs, which are used for exactly the same purpose today, except they reveal hash per image, rather than using the signature itself as the data channel.
-So if we're going to, you know, oh, adapter signatures, yay, they're all indistinguishable now.
+So if we're going to, adapter signatures, yay, they're all indistinguishable now.
-And now with half aggregation, Oh, wait, we need to add a marker to it to say it can be aggregated.
+And now with half aggregation, wait, we need to add a marker to it to say it can be aggregated.
 We're again saying there's a data carrying here.
 Like how much is that better than just using the HTLCs?

 Speaker 1: 00:43:25

 For example, one idea in that direction is basically very similar to what you said for full aggregation.
-So maybe try to restrict this to taproot key spends, in a sense, that only signatures for those can be half aggregated.
+So maybe try to restrict this to Taproot key spends, in a sense, that only signatures for those can be half-aggregated.
 And maybe this is enough to make sure that you can still run your...

 Speaker 0: 00:43:47